How To Build a Real Estate Portfolio for Lasting Wealth

 Remember we said buying property requires a significant cash outlay?
 The good thing about real estate is that you can always use leverage.
 Rather than paying the entire purchase price yourself, borrow funds from a lender or people in your network to finance the deal.

 Let’s say you put 20% down instead of 100% to buy a house using a conventional mortgage.
-For one, if you have a cash-flowing property, you can build equity easily.
-In the event that your rental income keeps paying down your mortgage, you will be able to start building equity since you have already paid off the interest.
-At the same time, you keep earning profit from the difference left after paying your mortgage.
+For one, you can build equity easily if you have a cash-flowing property.
+You’ll start building equity if your rental income keeps paying down your mortgage (plus the interest).
+At the same time, you earn profit from the difference after paying your mortgage.

-Leveraged investments are evaluated based on cash on cash return.
-Cash-on-cash return represents your return on investment after accounting for all expenses and loan payments.
+Leveraged investments are evaluated based on cash-on-cash return, which represents your return on investment after accounting for all expenses and loan payments.

 4. Diversify your portfolio for both cash flow and appreciation